Skip to main content

 The portion size on the pack is the manufacturer's recommendation for one portion of the product.
 The %RI is worked out based on this portion size.
 Some packs also show the amount of each nutrient in 100g of the product.
 This will be given in grams or millilitres.

-A manufacturer's idea of a portion size might be smaller than yours, which means that even if a product looks healthy, if you have more than this portion amount, you may end up consuming more calories, saturated fat or salt than you realise.
+A manufacturer's idea of a portion size might be smaller than yours.
+Even if a product looks healthy, if you have more than this portion amount you may end up consuming more calories, saturated fat or salt than you realise.

 Top tips

-- Reduced and low fat are not the same thing.
-Low fat means a product has 3g or less fat per 100g, while reduced fat means a product is 25 per cent lower in fat than the standard product.
-Often these foods were very high in fat to start with, for example mayonnaise, crisps and cheese.
+• Reduced and low-fat are not the same thing.
+Low-fat means a product has 3g or less fat per 100g, while reduced fat means a product is 25 per cent lower in fat than the standard product.
+These foods are often very high in fat to start with, for example mayonnaise, crisps and cheese.
 You still need to limit how much you eat as the reduced fat version is likely to still be high in fat.